Sonia Jarema - a Palewell Press author

 Her poems have been published in Stand, The North, South Bank Poetry, South, Envoi and The Interpreterís House as well as on-line and in several anthologies.
 Her novel was longlisted for the

 Penguin WriteNow programme in 2016-2017.
-Her poetry pamphlet Inside the Blue House, is being published by Palewell Press in March 2019.
+Her poetry pamphlet Inside the Blue House, was published by Palewell Press in April 2019.